deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “I’m not sure Gaoians are as vulnerable to that, but…”

-A ‘honeypot’ was an *old*---arguably the oldest---trick of tradecraft, and hinged on some primordial truths about the relationship between men and women.
+A ‘honeypot’ was an *old*___arguably the oldest___trick of tradecraft, and hinged on some primordial truths about the relationship between men and women.
 Men after all predictably *wanted* to be seduced, a fact that untold millions of women had used to their advantage throughout history.

 “I understand.”
 Darcy sipped the coffee again.
 “But honestly, the collection deck is mostly unchanged.
 We’re interested in Gaoian culture, behavior, and their politics, and the spread of Hierarchy influence.
 Personally though, I’m most interested in the Females.
 They’re arguably the most important power block amongst the Gao, which makes our lack of visibility into them… frustrating.”
 She sipped her coffee.